Estimation-product-quality-features/FeedAI/README.md

-# Product Quality Tracking Tool on the Example of Agri-Food Industries 🌾
+# FeedAI: Product Quality Tracking Tool on the Example of Agri-Food Industries 🌾
 ## [Visit this site here!](https://grain-52356.web.app/)

 ### An intuitive and helpful software tool for identifying and capturing the product quality of industrial processes.
 As a case study, the production of flour in the context of the compound feed industry is shown.